| +Home | Museum | Wanted | Specs | Previous | Next |

 On a personal note, I saw and

-played with a Friden 130 when it was just introduced at the Pacific Science
+played with a Friden 130 when it was fairly new to the market, at

 For some first-hand information